Restoring a Host from Backup#

 git pull

-the borg credentials at /etc/borgmatic/key and /etc/borgmatic/pass.
+including the borg credentials at /etc/borgmatic/key and /etc/borgmatic/pass.

 Borg is now accessible — proceed with file extraction above.